To put it simply, a 3-way speaker means that it consists of 3 parts.

 It combines the multiple frequency requirements of a complete sound system into a single configuration.

 I thought I’d add this section to this article because it relates to the configuration of speaker systems.

 When I’m talking about 2-way, 3-way, etc., speakers are considered coaxial speakers systems.

 Whenever there are multiple drivers in a single speaker, it’s a coaxial speaker.

 Conversely, if there is a single driver in a speaker, it’s called a “Component” speaker.

 In other words, there’s only a single mid-range speaker or a single subwoofer, or a single tweeter.

 Component speakers are more for those that want complete control over their listening experience.
 You have to get the drivers separately and put them in ideal locations in your vehicle.

-The best placement for tweeters is up high and the best placement for subwoofers are down lower.
+The best placement for tweeters is up high, and the best placement for subwoofers is down lower.